 - High price

-My overall opinion of this seat is that Britax hit the nail on the head with the Frontier 90 for a long-lasting combination seat that is easy to install.
-It also turns into a long-lasting booster that provides a great belt fit.
-This seat is impressive not only to CPSTs , but parents, and grandparents as well.
+Britax hit the nail on the head with the Frontier!
+It’s a long-lasting combination seat that is easy to install.
+It also turns into a long-lasting booster that provides a great vehicle seat belt fit.
+This seat is impressive not only to CPSTs, but also to caregivers.

-You can find Britax Frontier 90 Booster Car Seat on Amazon.com.
+The Britax Frontier Booster Car Seat is available on Amazon.com.

 A huge thank you to Britax for providing this seat for us to review.
 No other form of compensation was received and all opinions are our own.